In the quaint town of Avalon on Santa Catalina Island, elections are a little different from those on the mainland.

-Tuesday, 58% of the voters went to the polls, one of the higher percentages in the Los Angeles area.
+Tuesday, 58% of the voters went to the polls, by far the highest percentage in the South Bay.
 But for Avalon it was something of a disappointment.
 Only once since 1969 has the turnout been so low.
 According to election records, voter turnout since 1969 has averaged nearly 74%, with a low of 58% in 1982 and a high of 89.2% in 1969.

 "People are pretty interested in local government," said James F. Trout, 84, who has been an island resident on and off since 1911.
 "People out here know their votes count and can see it."